GENUKI Maintainers' Pages

 - 4: HTML.
 Web pages which fail the HTML validation test.

-- 5: Add.
-Missing additional data, e.g., pages which have no detectable GENUKI logo, or acknowledgement.
+- 5: Missing.
+Missing data: no detectable GENUKI logo, acknowledgement, or style sheet reference.

 - 6: Gaz.
 Invalid or faulty gazetteer entries.